UK women slam sexism of ‘Basic Instinct’ slur on lawmaker

 More than a century after the first female lawmaker was elected to Britain’s Parliament, women make up 34% of the 650 legislators in the House of Commons.
 Long known for its boozy, macho atmosphere, Parliament is now a more diverse place.

-Some say change has not gone far enough.
-Many female politicians said the article was an extreme example of the sexism they encounter daily.
+Still, some say change has not gone far enough.
+Many female U.K. politicians said the article was an extreme example of the sexism they encounter daily.

-“I hope that some good can come out of this awful article in The Mail on Sunday, and that is that people see what it is like in Parliament and people call out this misogyny and sexism for what it is and that we get some change because Angela and no other MP should have to put up with this sort of rubbish,” said Labour legislator Rachel Reeves.
+Labour legislator Rachel Reeves said she hoped the article would prompt people to “call out this misogyny and sexism for what it is (so) that we get some change, because Angela and no other MP should have to put up with this sort of rubbish.”

 Senior Conservatives also condemned the remarks.
 Health Secretary Sajid Javid tweeted: “No woman in politics should have to put up with this.”